Josephine County Court Records

 Are Court Records Public in Josephine County?

-Oregon’s public records law, codified in ORS 192.311 through 192.478, establishes a broad right of public access to government records, including court records.
-In Josephine County, most case filings, judgments, orders, and docket entries at the circuit court are available to the public for inspection or copying.
+Oregon's public records law, codified in ORS 192.311 through 192.478, establishes a broad right of public access to government records, including court records.
+In Josephine County, most case filings, judgments, orders, and docket entries at the circuit court are available for public inspection or copying.

 Certain categories of records are restricted or entirely exempt from public disclosure:

 - Adoption records — Sealed by law.
-Qualified individuals may submit a Request for Court Adoption Records to seek access.
+Qualifying individuals may submit a Request for Court Adoption Records to seek access.

-- Juvenile court records — Access is governed by specific rules outlined in the Juvenile Court Records Access Rules.
+- Juvenile court records — Access follows specific rules outlined in the Juvenile Court Records Access Rules.

 - Mental health adjudication records — Protected from public disclosure.